Last Updated :

 The courts were to continue using English.
 The reason was mentioned by Mr Ayyangar who said, “Our courts are accustomed to English; they have been accustomed to laws drafted in English; they have been accustomed to interpret in English.
 It is not always possible to find a proper equivalent to an English word in the Hindi Language and then proceed to interpret it with all the precedents and rulings which refer only to the English words and not the Hindi words.”

-In Mathura Prasad Singh And Ors. vs. The State Of Bihar And Ors.
-AIR 1975 Pat 295, the High Court of Patna held that non-publication of the English translation of a statute, which was originally in Hindi did not violate article 348.
+In Mathura Prasad Singh And Ors. v.
+The State Of Bihar And Ors.
+(AIR 1975 Pat 295), the High Court of Patna held that non-publication of the English translation of a statute, which was originally in Hindi did not violate article 348.

-In Union Of India & Ors vs. Murasoli Maran, 1977 AIR 225, 1977 SCR (2)314, the Supreme Court held that extending the time for the usage of English language does not amount to an abandonment of progress in the use of Hindi as the official language of the Union.
+In Union Of India & Ors v.
+Murasoli Maran, (1977 AIR 225, 1977 SCR (2)314), the Supreme Court held that extending the time for the usage of English language does not amount to an abandonment of progress in the use of Hindi as the official language of the Union.

 The necessity of national language